 - To foster research and artistic collaboration among and between scholars at Mason and throughout the world.

-For the current fiscal year (2015-2016), the University Libraries continues to allocate $25,000 to underwrite some or all of an article processing charge (APC) required by a reputable open access publisher (defined below).
+The University Libraries generally allocates $25,000 per fiscal year to underwrite some or all of an article processing charge (APC) required by a reputable open access publisher (defined below).
 Researchers who receive grants that permit monies to be allocated for open access publication will not receive support from the OAP Fund (check ROARMAP to learn more about your funder’s policy).

 Individuals eligible to apply for publisher payment of an APC may receive up to $3,000 per fiscal year, with a $3,000 cap per article.
 Financial support will be on a first-come, first-served basis.
 Funds are not distributed according to an individual’s affiliation with a particular school, college, or department.
 Nor is it the intention of this fund to endorse specific OA publishers or publications.

 Criteria used to select an OA journal in which to publish mimics those to vet a traditional, subscription-based journal.
 That is, research the journal’s review process, reputation in the discipline, impact factor (or similar metric), and acceptance rate.
 In addition to the appropriateness of the subject content, these criteria may have bearing on your decision to submit to a particular journal.

 Requirements must be met by a journal for an individual to apply for OAP funds.
 The journal must:

 - Be listed in the Directory of Open Access Journals (www.doaj.org),

 - Hold membership in the Open Access Scholarly Publishers Association (http://oaspa.org/membership/) or demonstrate adherence to its Code of Conduct (http://oaspa.org/membership/code-of-conduct/),